Skip to content

 Upload Video to YouTube

-You may visit YouTube's webpage on using automatic captioning.
+You may visit YouTube's webpage to use automatic captioning.

 2. On the left side of YouTube, click on "Your Videos."